Winter home of the Snow Geese and one of Canada's top birdwatching sites.

 Updates on Closures and Covid-19 Restrictions

 We re-opened for business as of March 2nd for limited visitor use and on a reservation only system.
-The booking system (see below) has been reactivated and made live again for bookings.

 The Sanctuary was closed from Christmas Day to the end of February in support of ongoing provincial and regional initiatives to reduce Covid-19 spread through community contact.